Get free assessment of your website’s lead collection Learn more

 • Social media marketing — A form of marketing that uses social media platforms like Facebook, Instagram, and Twitter to reach and engage with customers.

-• Search engine optimization (SEO) — Optimizing a website or content to rank higher in search engine results pages (SERPs), increasing organic traffic and visibility.
+• SEO — Optimizing a website or content to rank higher in search engine results pages (SERPs), increasing organic traffic and visibility.

-• Growth loop — A self-sustaining customer acquisition and retention cycle that leads to exponential growth.
+• A self-sustaining customer acquisition and retention cycle that leads to exponential growth.

 • Minimum viable product (MVP) — A basic version of a product that is launched quickly and with minimal features to test the market and gather feedback.